-- Oracle Java SE 8, or OpenJDK 8 or OpenJDK 11 - A 64-bit JRE for a 64-bit license server or a 32-bit JRE for a 32-bit license server (not adhering to this requirement can cause the license server to fail to start) - The JAVA_HOME (or JRE_HOME) environment variable on your system set to the path for your default JDK (or JRE) installation.
+- A 64-bit JRE for a 64-bit license server or a 32-bit JRE for a 32-bit license server (not adhering to this requirement can cause the license server to fail to start) - Windows only: The JAVA\HOME (or JRE\HOME) environment variable on your system set to the path for your default JDK (or JRE) installation.

 Note • The license server requires only the JRE component.
-If JRE is your default Java installation, set the JRE_HOME environment variable; if JDK is your default installation, set JAVA_HOME.
+If JRE is your default Java installation, set the JRE\HOME environment variable; if JDK is your default installation, set JAVA\HOME.
 See the "FlexNet Embedded License Server Release Notes" for details.